Code of Student Conduct

 - The instructor will verbally (or by email in the instance of an internet course) notify the student of the alleged charges and evidence against the student, will promptly complete an Academic Misconduct Counseling Form, and will document all evidence.

 - The instructor's supervisor will schedule a meeting with the student and the instructor and will present a copy of the Academic Misconduct Counseling Form to the student.
 Failure of the student to attend this meeting will be interpreted as an admission of guilt.
+In cases concerning distance education students, the meeting may be held via phone conference or via an online venue such as Skype.
 The student will be given the opportunity to refute the charges.
 The instructor and the instructor's supervisor will then jointly determine if the charges are justified or are to be dismissed.

 - If the charges are to be dismissed, the instructor's supervisor will so note on all copies of the Academic Misconduct Counseling Form.
 The instructor's supervisor will keep a copy of the Academic Misconduct Counseling Form in the division office files.

 - If the charges are deemed to be justified, the student will be advised of the disciplinary sanctions that may be imposed for the academic misconduct.
+The student may accept the sanction(s) or may request a meeting with the Vice Chancellor for Student Services.
 The instructor's supervisor will then send a copy of the Academic Misconduct Counseling Form to the Vice Chancellor for Student Services for further review.

-- The Vice Chancellor for Student Services may dispose of the alleged academic misconduct as being unfounded, may impose administrative sanctions 1 - 2 without a hearing, or may refer the alleged violation to the Academic Misconduct Appeals Committee for a formal hearing.
+- The Vice Chancellor for Student Services may dispose of the alleged academic misconduct as being unfounded, may impose administrative sanctions 1 - 2 without a hearing, or may refer the alleged violation to the Academic Misconduct Appeals Committee (a sub-committee of the Disciplinary Hearing Committee) for a formal hearing.olation to the Academic Misconduct Appeals Committee for a formal hearing.